Primary Advisor/Dissertation Chair

 Document Studies (secondary analyses of public documents, national data sets), Focus Group, Interview

 Runnberg-Valadez, Marcia L., "Understanding Nontraditional Transfer Student Challenges And Persistence To Degree Completion" (2017).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 4318.